drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Predictions from the inference workflow are exportable in comma-separated values (CSV) format.
 CSV is chosen as a simple, open format that is portable and supported by common spreadsheet software.

-Zamba Cloud's server is implemented in Python using Django.
+Zamba Cloud's server is implemented in Python using Django [@django].
 Machine learning workloads are containerized and submitted as batch jobs to a Kubernetes cluster.

 :::{figure} fig-zamba-cloud-architecture.png
 :label: fig:zamba-cloud-architecture